bio-chris/BioSegNet/README.md

 ## Before running the BioSegNet

-To run the BioSegNet, just download the standalone executable file and double-click to run.
-If your GPU has at least 2 GB of memory it is highly recommended to run training and prediction via GPU.
-You can alternatively run the BioSegNet via CPU but be aware that the training and prediction will take longer than via GPU.
+If you have a CUDA-capable GPU (all Nvidia GPUs from the G8x series onwards, including GeForce, Quadro and Tesla), then you will need to download the GPU-enabled version of the BioSegNet.
+You will furthermore have to download and install CUDA 10.0 and cuDNN 7.6.1.

+If you do not have a CUDA-capable GPU then you can alternatively download the CPU-enabled BioSegNet, which will run without CUDA or cuDNN.
+Be aware that running the BioSegNet on the CPU will be, depending on your CPU performance, slower than the GPU version and it is not recommended to use this version for training on large data as this will likely take very long.

-If planning to run the BioSegNet via GPU, we recommend to download and install the latest versions of CUDA and cuDNN to run the BioSegNet.
+To get the best possible experience and results, we recommend to download the GPU-enabled BioSegNet.

 ### Installing CUDA 10.0

 https://developer.nvidia.com/cuda-10.0-download-archive

-### Installing cuDNN 7.5.1
+### Installing cuDNN 7.6.1

 To access the different versions of cuDNN click on the link below and create an account.